FordLabs/retroquest/README.md

 - [Request new features](https://github.com/FordLabs/retroquest/issues)
 - [Contribute](https://github.com/FordLabs/retroquest/pulls)

 RetroQuest is a website that enables teams to run retrospectives online and in a fun way.
-It is designed to accomodate distributed teams.
+It is designed to accomodate both local and distributed teams.

 ### What is a Retro?
 If you are unfamiliar with what a retrospective is, it is a meeting that is held at the and of each iteration on a Agile team.
 Retrospectices are designed to allow the team time to decompress and reflect upon what happened during the iteration and indentify actions that can improve the team as a whole.